Qualifying Conditions for Medical Marijuana Card in Florida

 Crohn's disease is a type of inflammatory bowel disease.
 It is a chronic condition that can cause severe pain, diarrhea, and fatigue.
 Some people with Crohn's disease also have problems with their skin, joints, and eyes.

-Marijuana has been shown to be effective in treating Crohn's disease.
+Marijuana has been shown to be effective in alleviating Crohn's disease symptoms.
 It can help reduce pain and inflammation and improve appetite and weight gain.

 Chronic muscle spasms are a condition that affects a significant number of people.
 The cause of chronic muscle spasms is unknown, but it is believed to be related to nerve damage, autoimmune diseases, and exposure to toxins.
 Symptoms can include painful muscle spasms, cramps, and stiffness.